ejfeldman7/fantasy_gbbo/README.md

 ## Features
 ### For Players
 - Profile Creation: Join the league by creating a simple profile with your name and email.
+- Email Allow-List: (Optional) Restrict registration to a pre-approved list of emails for private leagues.
 - Weekly Picks: Each week, submit predictions for:
   - ⭐ Star Baker
   - 🏆 Technical Challenge Winner